Stopping. Pivoting. Redirecting. No looking back.

 This week I got around to making the records I produced for my record label, Carpe Diem Records, available for downloading and streaming.
 The process opened my memory floodgates.

 I started producing music in 1988 and closed the business in 2000.
 I had a lot of incredible experiences in those 12 years and often long for the days of being in the music business.
 It was certainly a journey filled with adventure.
 But it was only a part of my career.
 Like many others, my path has been a varied and seemingly chaotic road.
-I’ve worked on Wall Street, started a chain of retail stores, developed a record label and publishing company, managed fledgling music groups, created and sold a couple of internet businesses, sold flash based games to Fortune 100 companies, participated in the building of the innovative startup Fully-Verified, specialized in video id verification and most recently, run a small mobile application development company.
+I’ve worked on Wall Street, started a chain of retail stores, developed a record label and publishing company gustave a. larson, managed fledgling music groups, created and sold a couple of internet businesses, sold flash based games to Fortune 100 companies, participated in the building of the innovative startup Fully-Verified, specialized in video id verification and most recently, run a small mobile application development company.
 With all of these endeavors, I’ve met with some success and a whole lot of failure.